Venkatesh-99/Microbiome-Visualization-Toolkit-R-Scripts-for-Taxa-Analysis/README.md

 # Microbial Visualization Tools

 This repository contains a collection of R scripts designed for visualizing microbial community data.
-These scripts generate various types of plots and charts from microbiome data, leveraging packages such as `ggplot2`, `plotly`, and `phyloseq`.
+These scripts generate various types of interactive plots and charts from microbiome data, leveraging packages such as `ggplot2`, `plotly`, and `phyloseq`.
 They are intended for users working with microbiome data who need to generate informative visualizations.

 ## Included Scripts